fernando-romulo-silva/simple-devhome/README.md

 ## Project status

-I use this project constantly, change words, and libs.
+I change this project constantly, adding new scripts.

 # About

-So, I used the [Quizlet](https://quizlet.com/fernando_romulo/recent) (flash cards) to learn English and Italian words. <br />
+This project create a folder with all tools that I usually use on my daily work. <br />
-The purpose of this project is to go through the cards and find repeat words.
+Not only create, but download, configure and set on environment using scripts.

 # Technologies